 Prior to enrollment, all clients are required to complete a computer literacy pre-test, supply a resume or list of work experience, and provide proof of their ability to work in the United States.
-Reading and writing skills are formally assessed through the Basic English Skills Test (BEST), an exam that tests adult learners on a variety of functional tasks requiring basic literacy.
-Clients’ listening and speaking skills are informally assessed through an interview that that asks general questions regarding background and education.
+Reading and writing skills are formally assessed through the Basic English Skills Test (BEST), an exam that test adult learners on a variety of functional tasks requiring basic literacy.
+Clients’ listening and speaking skills are informally assessed through an interview that asks general questions regarding background and education.
 Student Performance Levels (SPL) assess listening comprehension, oral communication, reading, and writing.
 Adult learners are assigned to the appropriate class depending on their BEST score, the results of their interview, and their SPL score.

 Job Readiness Training and Workshops